dusk-network/dusk-protocol/consensus/README.md

 The SA consensus algorithm is defined by the [*SAConsensus*](#saconsensus) procedure, which executes an SA round ([*SARound*](#saround)) for each new block to generate.
 In turn, the *SARound* procedure runs a loop of [*SAIteration*](#saiteration)s in parallel with the *Ratification* procedure.
 As soon as a winning block ($\mathsf{B}^w$) for the round is produced, the state is updated ([*AcceptBlock*][ab]), the $Tip$ is set to the winning block, and a new round begins.

 ### SAConsensus
 The *SAConsensus* procedure is the entry point of a consensus node.
-Upon booting, the node check if there is a local state saved and, if so, loads it.
+Upon booting, the node checks if there is a local state saved and, if so, loads it.
 Otherwise, it starts from the *Genesis Block*.
 Then, it probes the network to check if it is in sync or not with the blockchain.
 If not, it starts a synchronization procedure.
 When in sync, it executes the consensus algorithm per rounds.
 At the end of each round, if a winning block has been produced, it updates the state and starts a new round.

 If, at any time, the node falls behind the network, the synchronization procedure is run before restarting the rounds loop.